AndyHuntYork/AudioKit-Course-Materials/README.md

 # AudioKit-Course-Materials
 Course Materials for Dr. Hunt's iOS - audio programming course

+These examples are based off of code from [AudioKit's Playgrounds](audiokit.io/playgrounds/).

 All examples use the [Swift programming language](https://developer.apple.com/swift/)

 For instructions on how to Download and install the AudioKit framework into your project, take a